Report: Death penalty cases show history of racial disparity | WTOP

 And the federal government this year began carrying out executions again after a 17-year hiatus despite waning public support for the death penalty.
 The center, a think tank that studies both state and federal capital cases, wrote that capital punishment must be included in the discussion of the past.

 “I think what the data tells us and what history tells us is that they’re all part of the same phenomenon.
-The death penalty in inextricably linked to our history of slavery, of lynching, and Jim Crow segregation and we wanted to put what is happening today in its appropriate context,” said Robert Dunham, the head of the center.
+The death penalty is inextricably linked to our history of slavery, of lynching, and Jim Crow segregation, and we wanted to put what is happening today in its appropriate context,” said Robert Dunham, who leads the Death Penalty Information Center.

 The report found that throughout the modern era, people of color have been overrepresented on death row — in 2019, 52% of the death row inmates were Black, but that number has dropped to 42% this year, when approximately 60% of the population is white.
 But it also showed that the killers of white people were more likely than the killers of Black people to face the death penalty, and cases with white victims were more likely to be investigated.